next-actions/pytest-mh/docs/articles/extending/multihost-hosts.rst

     The host class can be also used to provide high-level API for your project, however remember that the test has direct access to the :class:`MultihostRole` objects and only indirect access to the host objects (via the role).
-Therefore vast majority of your high-level API should be placed in the role object in order to provide most direct access.
+Therefore the vast majority of your high-level API should be placed in the role object in order to provide most direct access.

 .. code-block:: python